Command Line Parameters

 xray convert pb -debug mix.pb

-# Start Xray-core with mix.pb
+# Start Xray-core using mix.pb

 xray -c mix.pb

-# Detailed usage
+# Detailed instructions

-xray help convert pb
+xray help convert pb2

 # Usage: xray convert json [-type] [stdin:] [typedMessage file]